 The Group has been committed to and has devoted great efforts to practising environmental protection and promoting sustainable development to fulfill its social responsibility as a corporate citizen.
 We have endeavored to reduce irrecoverable damages to the environment resulted from the Group's operations by implementing environmental management measures covering various aspects such as carbon emissions reduction, energy saving and green procurement.
 Meanwhile, in order to achieve a beautiful green life, we have established a sound environmental management system, with an aim to achieve the goals of complying with regulations, improving environmental performance and preventing environmental pollution.

 The Group strictly complies with all applicable environmental laws and regulations.
-During the Reporting Period, there was no case of prosecution against the Group in relation to the violation of environmental laws.
+During the Reporting Period, there was no case of material non-compliance of environmental laws.